 Whether you choose to open an account at a credit union or bank, you’ll often need to make an initial deposit.
 The minimum deposit amount for a checking or savings account could as low as $5 to $25, but some have higher requirements.

 Another thing to know about credit unions and banks in the US is that the money you keep in your accounts could be insured in case the financial institution fails (i.e., goes bankrupt).
-The insurance can

 The Federal Deposit Insurance Corporation (FDIC), which is part of the federal government, offers insurance to banks.
 Up to $250,000 in combined balances and owed interest, per ownership category, is insured for each depositor.